Menu

 Every episode, James Kanter weaves together guests, stories and debate into one compelling conversation.
 For this one, he'll be joined by a panel of fellow journalists, each bringing their own perspective, skilled analysis and comment for much needed sense-making - the first of many line-ups that will shift and evolve as the news demands.

 No fixed agenda or guests.
-Just the stories that matter right now, told by the people closest to them.
-From the corridors of EU power to the fault lines reshaping the continent, the panel will dig into the headlines, share the dispatches that didn't make the front page, and debate the forces defining our world — live, unscripted, in front of you.
+Just the stories that matter right now.
+From the corridors of EU power to the fault lines reshaping the continent, the panel will dig into the headlines, share the dispatches that didn't make the front page, and debate the forces defining our world - live, unscripted, in front of you.

 ABOUT THE HOST